โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Moba Airport (BDV) is a vital regional airstrip serving the town of Moba and the surrounding communities in the Tanganyika Province of the southeastern Democratic Republic of the Congo (DRC).
 Situated on the western shores of Lake Tanganyika, the airport acts as a critical lifeline for a region where road infrastructure is notoriously poor and often impassable.
-The facility features a single unpaved runway made of gravel and packed earth, which is suitable for light aircraft, regional turboprops, and specialized cargo planes.
+The airport operates with a single unpaved runway made of gravel and packed earth, which is suitable for light aircraft, regional turboprops, and specialized cargo planes.
 Its proximity to the borders of Burundi and Tanzania highlights its strategic importance for cross-border trade and humanitarian logistics in the Lake Tanganyika basin.
 The terminal infrastructure at Moba is extremely basic and reflects the airport's role as a remote outpost.
 There is no conventional passenger terminal building with modern boarding gates or automated systems; instead, operations are conducted from a small, functional structure that provides a rudimentary sheltered area for passengers and crew.
 All flight processing is handled manually by local agents or the pilots themselves, and there are no electronic flight displays or security scanners.
 The airfield operates strictly under Visual Flight Rules (VFR) and is limited to daylight hours, as it lacks runway lighting and advanced navigation aids.
 The atmosphere is quiet and informal, typical of the regional airfields that sustain the DRC's interior.
 Amenities for travelers at BDV are non-existent, and visitors must be entirely self-sufficient for the duration of their time at the airfield.
 There are no food or beverage vendors, shops, or reliable public restrooms within the airport perimeter.
 The climate in southeastern DRC is characterized by high heat and humidity, so carrying a sufficient supply of bottled water and personal provisions is a necessity.
 Ground transportation to the town of Moba is not standardized; most arrivals must pre-arrange a pick-up through their hosting organization, local contacts, or by hiring a local motorbike taxi (wewa).
 Despite its lack of luxuries, the airport remains an indispensable tool for the delivery of emergency aid, medical supplies, and the movement of personnel in this remote part of Central Africa.

 ๐Ÿ”„ Connection Tips

 Connecting to or through Moba Airport (BDV) is a complex task that requires careful coordination with regional charter services or humanitarian flight operators.
 There are no regularly scheduled commercial airline flights serving the Moba airstrip.
 For the majority of travelers, the primary connection point is Lubumbashi International Airport (FBM), the major hub for southeastern DRC.
 A typical journey involves arriving in Lubumbashi on a national or international carrier and then transferring to a chartered turboprop flight for the roughly 90-minute journey to Moba.
 It is essential to have all necessary travel authorizations and security clearances pre-confirmed by the DRC government and your sponsoring organization.
 Because Moba is not an international port of entry, all immigration and customs formalities for international travelers must be completed at a major gateway like Lubumbashi or Kinshasa before proceeding to the Tanganyika region.
 There are no transit or transfer facilities at BDV; upon landing, passengers deplane directly onto the apron and are met by their pre-arranged vehicles.
 Given the challenging logistics and the sensitive security landscape in the region, it is critical to coordinate your arrival and departure times with your organization's security officer.
 It is common practice to have at least one 'buffer' day in Lubumbashi at the end of your trip to ensure you do not miss your onward connection home.
 Ground transport within Moba and the surrounding areas is typically handled by private 4x4 vehicles provided by NGOs or local businesses.
 Motorbike taxis are the primary form of public transport for locals, but they are generally not recommended for international visitors due to safety concerns.
-Always maintain a flexible travel schedule when flying into Moba, as flights are frequently delayed or cancelled
+Always maintain a flexible travel schedule when flying into Moba, as flights are frequently delayed or cancelled.

 ๐Ÿ“ Location